 Muji is perfect for those who like simple but high-quality clothing.
-I found the price tag for their maternity clothing to be a bit too much but with a coupon I was able to get a nice denim dress as well as two bra tank tops at 15% off.
-The bra tank tops are probably among some of my favorite maternity purchases because of how soft and comfortable they are (I know, I know, I’ve mentioned comfort a million times but it’s so important when your body is expanding to accommodate for another human being).
+I found the price tag for their maternity clothing to be a bit too much but with a coupon, I was able to get a nice maternity denim dress as well as two maternity nursing tank tops at 15% off.
+Their maternity nursing tank tops are probably among some of my favorite maternity purchases because of how soft and comfortable they are (I know, I know, I’ve mentioned comfort a million times but it’s so important when your body is expanding to accommodate for another human being).
+Plus, they made breastfeeding very easy for me because it easily latched and unlatched, unlike other brands I tried.
+I’m still using these tank tops over a year postpartum and I no longer breastfeed, either.
+Of course, everyone is going to have a different experience with what works for them when it comes to breastfeeding, so you may have to try a few brands out to find your best fit.

 Maternity clothing from Gap is unfortunately only sold online, but that didn’t stop me from picking up a few things when there was a 40% off sale (I also became a member and snagged an extra 10% off).
 I picked up a few shirts that I could use for work as well as a couple of dresses.
 The shirts fit great as did some of the dresses.
 Some of the other dresses, however, were too thin so I ended up returning them.
 I also returned a pair of overall shorts that probably would have looked better at 8 months pregnant but were not worth the cost if I was only going to be wearing it for a month.
 Personally, I would recommend H&M maternity clothes over Gap, especially if you can go to one of their stores.